Virå Bruks history

 Contemporary history

-Modern history includes that in 2010 Virå Bruk built Sweden’s first indoor shooting range for real bullets and real shots.
-In 2012, the huntingstore was inaugurated, and in December of the same year a professional kitchen with six kitchen islands – Viltköket – with a focus on cooking venison from the forest’s own pantry as well as locally produced vegetables.
+In 2012, the huntingshop was inaugurated and in December of the same year the restaurant was built, a professional kitchen with six mobile kitchen islands in the dining room for cooking activities with a focus on game meat and other raw materials from the forest pantry.
 At the same time, an investment in conferences was launched.

-In 2018, the premises in the restaurant Viltköket were expanded and in the spring the Kvarnen venue was inaugurated, which provided additional opportunities for conferences and also for parties and weddings with slightly larger groups.
+In 2018, the premises in the restaurant were expanded with a serving corridor and wine room, and in the spring the meeting/dining room Kvarnen was inaugurated, which provided additional opportunities for conferences, parties and weddings with slightly larger groups.